25 Ways to Cope When Someone You Love Leaves You

 15. Travel

-Travelling gives you something else to focus on and seeing new places can help channel your emotions in another direction.
+Traveling gives you something else to focus on, and seeing new places can help channel your emotions in another direction.
 If you have always wanted to see some parts of the world, why not take this time to get that done?

 16. Listening to sad music helps